yousseffissal/CS50_Final_Project_Youssef_Fissal/README.md

     `http://localhost/CS50_Final_Project_Youssef_Fissal/Code_Files/html/signin.html`

+    To open the Accepted Applicants page, go to:

+     `http://localhost/CS50_Final_Project_Youssef_Fissal/Code_Files/php/accepted.php` (Of course there will be no accepted applicants at first)

 8) To log in as an admin, first run the script `insert_users.php` once to seed the Admin database with default users, To do this, open:

     `http://localhost/CS50_Final_Project_Youssef_Fissal/Code_Files/php/insert_users.php`